Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 I believe that "The Body" is this intersection.
 That substance that I talked about is _far_ from authoritative!
-Rather, it is more like a symbolic product of Sex, which is the biological instruction-set of human variation and differentiation (and not at all binary), and Gender, which is the cultural interpretation of physical, symbolic, and even abstract elements.
-"The Body" is not really anything, rather, it is an illusion―a sock puppet―produced by the intersection and manipulation of _both_ Sex and Gender.
+Rather, it is more like a symbolic product of Sex, which is the biological processes of human variation and differentiation (and not at all binary), and Gender, which is the cultural interpretation of physical, symbolic, and even abstract elements.
+"The Body" is not an independent, tangible object, rather, it is an illusion―a sock puppet―produced by the intersection and manipulation of _both_ Sex and Gender.
 It is not a creature, so much as an ecosystem.
 It carries a history of evolution, life, and struggle, yet it is not an individual feature.
 It is the symbolic production of diverse webs of biological, individual, and social functions and components.
 The Body does not derive meaning from itself, rather it itself is a derivation of meaning produced by innumerable features, organisms, variations, changes, histories, interpretations, actions, choices, mutations, and so much more.

 Understanding The Body to be not an authority but a product reveals the dimensions of it and frees us to explore each and every component of this